hansrx7/rvb-calc-ai/README.md

    - The AI will greet you and ask about your situation
    - **Option A:** Mention your ZIP code (e.g., "I'm in 92129") to get local data
    - **Option B:** Provide your own values directly
-   - Three key pieces of information needed:
+   - Four key pieces of information needed:
      - Home price (e.g., "$500,000" or "500k")
      - Monthly rent (e.g., "$3,000" or "3k")
      - Down payment percentage (e.g., "20%" or "20")
+     - Time horizon (e.g., "5 years" or "10")

 2. **Get instant analysis**
-   - Once you provide all three values, charts are generated in the background
+   - Once you provide all four values, charts are generated in the background
-   - Input confirmation card shows your scenario
    - Reference box appears showing all values being used (with sources: ZIP data vs. custom vs. national averages)
+   - Timeline-based assumptions automatically applied

 3. **Request charts**
-   - Ask to see any of the 5 available charts
+   - Ask to see any of the 6 available charts
    - Use natural language: "show me net worth comparison" or "can I see monthly costs?"
    - Click dedicated chart navigation buttons for instant access
    - Click suggestion chips for contextual questions